bensilver95/escape-room/README.md

 # Motivated perceptions of friends during a virtual escape room
 This repository contains all of the data, and the R analysis script, for the Escape Room study.

 The analysis script contains different sections for each research question in the paper, with separate sections for associated models and figures.
+All BRMS and BMLM model objects can be found on the OSF page.

 Descriptions of the data files:
 * `pre_clean.csv`: the cleaned, de-identified data from the pre-escape room Qualtrics survey.
 Raw data from the survey and the Python cleaning script available upon request.